Amateur Photographer verdict

 We also get built-in stereo microphones for enhanced in-camera audio that copes well in quiet spaces, plus a mic input to attach an optional external mic for better quality audio.

 Sadly, there is no headphone jack, so you won’t be able to monitor sound.
-Video producers shudder at the thought of bad audio and there’s simply no way of knowing how the video sounds on location other than using your actual ears.
+Video producers shudder at the thought of bad audio and there’s simply no way of knowing how the video sounds on location except by using one’s actual ears.
 On-screen audio levels don’t paint the full picture.

-As is obvious from the pictures, the Z30 does not have a viewfinder.
+The Z30’s lack of a viewfinder is clear from the pictures.
 Nor is there an optional electronic viewfinder that could slip into the hot shoe.
 This very fact makes the Z30 design more video-centric than the Z50 and Zfc.

 Nikon Z30 with vari-angle tilting screen.
 Photo: Tim Coleman